opendistro/for-elasticsearch-docs/docs/troubleshoot/index.md

 As of version 6.7, the default distribution of Beats includes a license check and fails to connect to the Apache 2.0 distribution of Elasticsearch.

-Try this minimal configuration for using Beats with the Security plugin:
+Try this minimal output configuration for using Beats with the Security plugin:

 ```yml
 output.elasticsearch: